Blog icon Blog / Guides /

 Agentic AI for Project Support

 Agentic AI systems are becoming powerful project support tools in construction.
-These AI agents can automate scheduling updates, track project risks, manage documentation, and coordinate workflows across multiple teams with minimal manual input.
+These agents can automate scheduling updates, track project risks, manage documentation, and coordinate workflows across multiple teams with minimal manual input.

 Pro tip